smiley16479/cursus42-sujet_de_correction/README.md

 # cursus42-sujet_de_correction

-Plz make pull request for additional ressources
+Feel free to make pull request for additional ressources to help your peer